Friday, 19 June 2020

 Eight weeks and four days, that wis hoo long Wullie Stirlin’s passage tae America took.
 There’s nae end tae this in sicht.
 Ah left ma plague pit a week ago.

 Me and Senga are oot fur oor government-sanctioned walk the nicht.
-It’s the first time we’ve dared step foot ootside together.
+It’s the first time we’ve dared step fit ootside taegether.
 Hur weans and man are drivin me tae distraction, but it’s better than bein lonely.
-Noo the cabin fever is settin in, ah’m takin comfort in us aw bein in it together.
+Noo the cabin fever is settin in, ah’m takin comfort in us aw bein in it taegether.

 “Daddy lived here aw his days.
 He’d huv hud a heart attack if he’d lived tae see the pub closed,” Senga says, gesturin tae The Wee Tavern.

 An auld man overhears oor conversation.
-He looks at the pub, shakin his heid.
+He luiks at the pub, shakin his heid.
 “Even durin the Blitz, the boozer wis open.”

 “Ye two take care o yersel,” he says.